Squats are a fundamental human movement as well as a resting position.

 You must squat hard and progressively to develop your hips and quadriceps.

-The Elastic Strength Program is designed so that it can include both the split squat and the front squat.
+The Get Strong!
+Program includes both the back squat and the front squat.

 1. McMahon GE, Onambele-Pearson GL, Morse CI, et al.: How deep should you squat to maximize a holistic training response?
 Electromyographic, energetic, cardiovascular, hypertrophic and mechanical evidence.
 Chapter 8 in Electrodiagnosis in New Frontiers of Clinical Research. http://dx.doi.org/10.5772/56386.